Discovery Troubleshooting

 Possible reasons for failure:

-- Blocked by a firewall: Check the remote machines firewall.
+- NetBIOS blocked by a firewall: Check the firewall on the remote device.

 DNS

-From the Discovery machine try to use a reverse DNS lookup query to resolve the IP address to fully qualified domain name
+From the Discovery device, try to use a reverse DNS lookup query to resolve the IP address to fully qualified domain name.

 Example: nslookup 10.38.12.77